Skip to main content

 • HTTP Practical Demonstration with unique filename

-To validate your domains, you can complete the DCV as part of the certificate request process, or you can prevalidate your domains.
+To validate your domains, you can do the DCV as part of the certificate request process, or you can prevalidate your domains.
 Per industry standards, a domain's validation is valid for 397 days (approximately 13 months).

 • Demonstrating control over domains on DV/OV/EV TSL/SSL certificate orders